Download our white paper: Staffing Company Considerations for Implementing New ASC 606-Revenue for Contracts with Customers Rules

 Let WBL’s Rev Rec Sherpas Guide You

-The revenue recognition experts at Williams Benator & Libby will serve as your Revenue Recognition Sherpas, guides who understand the terrain and provide the tools and resources to make sure you and your company arrive at January 1, 2019 in the best shape possible.
+The revenue recognition experts at Williams Benator & Libby will serve as your Revenue Recognition Sherpas, guides who understand the terrain and provide the tools and resources to make sure your company’s financial statements are in the best shape possible.

 WBL’s Revenue Recognition Sherpa Program will answer your questions, bring internal stakeholders to the table, and guide you through the planning and implementation process so the transition is as painless as possible.